Occupational therapy lecture at Australian Catholic University

 it was my wife

-so i couldn’t recognise her and I didn’t know what I was doing.
+so I couldn’t recognize her and I didn’t know what I was doing.
 I was throwing up and I couldn’t I couldn’t do anything to help myself.
 And I just remember people running around frantic trying to get me sorted or fixed or something

-a little while later I woke up and the results that came back was that there was an additional bleed.
-And now the blood in the brain went from being about the size of a 10 cent piece to about the size of a golf ball.
+a little while later I woke up and the result that came back was that there was an additional bleed.
+And now the blood in the brain went from being about the size of a 10-cent piece to about the size of a golf ball.
 And now the recovery process started to become a little more dramatic and a little more serious.
 And I couldn’t remember who had visited me I was having trouble making sentences,

-I was having trouble typing an email finishing a sentence I didn’t know I couldn’t drive.
+I was having trouble typing an email and finishing a sentence I didn’t know I couldn’t drive.
 And I was extremely forgetful.
-And there was so many things that I didn’t wasn’t able to do that I didn’t experience the first time around.
+And there were so many things that I didn’t wasn’t able to do that I didn’t experience the first time around.

 The left side of my body is burning up